Plymouth Proprietary Library

 Chris Robinson (MBE and PPL Patron) returns to the PPL to talk about his new book 'A History of Plympton', the first attempt at a 'comprehensive' history of Plympton St Maurice, St Mary, Colebrook and Underwood, plus the many more recent developments.
 Chronicling well over a thousand years of the area's back story, this illustrated talk gives an account of what was 'a borough town when Plymouth was just a fuzzy down!'

 Works produced by members of the PPL watercolour group will be on display.
-Following the launch on Saturday 10th Jan (10am - 2pm), the paintings will remain on display when the library is open until Wednesday 21st Jan.
+Following the launch on Saturday 10th Jan (10am - 2pm), the paintings will remain on display until Wednesday 21st Jan.

 Pamela Vass returns to the PPL to tell the story of Mary Kelynack.
 Mary spent her entire life in the small community of Newlyn in the far west of Cornwall.
 Yet in 1851 she was so inspired by the wonders of the Great Exhibition in London that she resolved to go, one way or another.
 Travelling by coach or train was beyond her means but there was one thing she could do - walk.